itherohit/task-AE/README.md

 Frontend Devleoped using ReactJs and TailwindCss. <br>
 Backend Developed using MongoDB, NodeJs and Express Framework.

-Since I have used TailwindCss which is a inline css ClassNames will be big.
+### Since I have used TailwindCss which is a inline css ClassNames will be big.
+### Data Points are generated using Fakerator, I tried to keep them inside india but some points landed in oceans kindly dont mind.